 - Is this all pre-planned, clearly tracked and consistently executed?

 As I said before, consistency is key, but it is also important you log your activities and your results.
 In the sales world, these are called “Tasks” or “Traces”.
 You’ll want to log what you do every single day over a period of time, say 2-4 weeks.
 Then, carefully analyze your results.
 If you are a Director of Sales, we highly recommend you don’t just incentivize sales reps by results, but reward and celebrate the right activities along the way.
 This kind of positive re-enforcement creates a high performance culture while giving the team little wins to celebrate along the way to even greater success.

 Don’t Just Look At Won And Lost Deals.

-Though you might see some trends when looking at what deals you won and which deals you lost, your goal should be set on what you can control.
+Though you might see some trends when looking at what deals you won and which deals you lost, our sales philosophy believes that your goal should be set on what you can control.
 Instead of focussing on the result, look at whether deals have moved to the next stage in the pipeline.
 Did that proposal get signed?
 Did you turn your conversation with a cold prospect into an in-person meeting?
 Did you follow up with your outstanding contract?

 Work at getting to the “next step” in the process and the results will follow.

 Pipeline Management Gets Results.

 At the end of the day, if you prioritize the right activities, with the right prospects at the right time and then analyzed the data to see what worked and what didn’t, you will begin to see trends.
 Sales is not a linear path and you will encounter challenges as you go, but if you follow this process and are objective with yourself as you analyze the data, you will begin to see trends.
 Your goal is to refine each step of the pipeline to make it more optimized.
 A small example could be to track your response time to new inquiries and drive it up.
 The chances are, results will follow.